menandmice/ansible-module/ansible/docs/README.md

 ansible-doc -t inventory -l
 ```

-which should produce a list with all the Men&Mice Suite Ansible
+Which should produce a list with all the Men&Mice Suite Ansible
 inventory plugins.

 ## API user